mindspore-ai/docs/tutorials/source_en/quick_start.md

 The MNIST dataset used in this example consists of 10 classes of 28 x 28 pixels grayscale images.
 It has a training set of 60,000 examples, and a test set of 10,000 examples.

-Click [here](http://yann.lecun.com/exdb/mnist/) to download the MNIST dataset and place the dataset according to the following directory structure.
+Click [here](http://yann.lecun.com/exdb/mnist/) to download and unzip the MNIST dataset and place the dataset according to the following directory structure.
 The following example code downloads and unzips the dataset to the specified location.

 ```python
 import os